AI Product Photography Prompts

 Hero on white seamless (ecommerce default)

 The PDP and Amazon-listing default.
-Nano Banana 2 holds product detail and label fidelity better than generative-only models.
+Nano Banana 2 holds product detail and label fidelity better than generative-only models because the reference carries identity while the prompt only directs light.

 Referenced product centered on infinite white seamless backdrop, soft front-key plus subtle bounce fill, no harsh shadow, label sharp and legible, photoreal rendering, product fully in frame with clean negative space, 1:1 framing.